alex-r-bigelow/sanitized-wrangling-codes/codes.md

     - Shows how a flawed typology can serve as an aid to communication, in that it can prompt targeted feedback about how a typology is subdivided, and the ways that a specific abstraction fits or partially fits more than one abstraction category
   - MEDIA_TOO_UNDEFINED
     - Suggests that the benefits of typology flaws can be limited by a poor fit between the granularity of the typology and the data worker's specific expertise

-## Guidance about how to best help data workers navigate wrangling their abstractions to a new format (in terms of a design study, and/or in terms of writing wrangling software)?
-  - EXPERT_HELP_NEEDED_TO_CHANGE_ABSTRACTIONS
-    - Suggests that, although latent abstractions
-  - MORE_DATA_NEEDED_TO_CHANGE_ABSTRACTIONS
-    -